flutter/website/platform-channels.md

 ```

 Next, we add the actual Android Java code that uses the Android battery APIs to
 retrieve the battery level.
-This code is exactly the same you would have written
+This code is exactly the same as you would have
-in a native Android app.
+written in a native Android app.

 Add the following as a new method in the activity class, below the `onCreate`
 method: